Vein (geology): Tectonic implications

 Veins generally need either hydraulic pressure in excess of hydrostatic pressure (to form hydraulic fractures or hydrofracture breccias) or they need open spaces or fractures, which requires a plane of extension within the rock mass.

 In all cases except brecciation, therefore, a vein measures the plane of extension within the rock mass, give or take a sizeable bit of error.
 Measurement of enough veins will statistically form a plane of principal extension.

 In ductilely deforming compressional regimes, this can in turn give information on the stresses active at the time of vein formation.
 In extensionally deforming regimes, the veins occur roughly normal to the axis of extension.

 Mineralization and veining

-Boudinaged quartz vein (with strain fringe) showing sinistral shear sense.
+Boudinaged quartz vein (with strain fringe) showing dextral shear sense.
 Starlight Pit, Fortnum Gold Mine, Western Australia.

 Veins are common features in rocks and are evidence of fluid flow in fracture systems.
 Veins provide information on stress, strain, pressure, temperature, fluid origin and fluid composition during their formation.
 Typical examples include gold lodes, as well as skarn mineralisation.
 Hydrofracture breccias are classic targets for ore exploration as there is plenty of fluid flow and open space to deposit ore minerals.

 Ores related to hydrothermal mineralisation, which are associated with vein material, may be composed of vein material and/or the rock in which the vein is hosted.